So you did your first Yoga course. Now, what?

 Voice and purpose are often bound together, finding one usually helps you develop the other.
 Contemplate your passions and those things that make your heart sing.
 Perhaps they will indicate something you should specialize in or how to model your offering.

 Yoga is a journey of the heart.
 So don’t be afraid to open yours and let your words come from a loving, sincere space within you.
 No-one likes a scripted class.
 Being yourself is the best way of offering a wholesome experience.
+Let the yoga speak for itself.

 Balance and clear your energetic communication centre, Vishuddha (the throat chakra), with mantra to help empower self-expression.
 If mantra are not for you sing whatever you like, just to liberate your voice.
 Try journalling to release thoughts and practice Simhasana or Lion’s breath to free fear.